 If baby or the person administering the product is allergic to Essential Oils – there may also be the reaction as explained above.
 Infants Friend Oral Liquid does contain Essential Oils as part of the mixture and this may react with some people who have allergies to these types of products.

 10. Does Infants’ Friend Oral Liquid contain Saccharin?

 This product contains Sodium Saccharin in very small quantity (.002% of the total volume), to assist in the taste.
 It is a safe, allowable ingredient in medicines and food – as regulated by the Therapeutic Goods Administration.

 Infants’ Friend products are licensed to be sold through pharmacies in Australia.
 There are e-pharmacies that will ship to countries other than Australia.
 Please refer to the Purchase Page for more detail.

 12. What if I am still concerned about administering Infants Friend Oral Liquid?

 If you have any concerns at all about administering Infants’ Friend Oral Liquid – please talk to your health care professional (Doctor, Chemist, Infants Clinic etc) for appropriate advice.
 We DO NOT recommend receiving advice from people who are not qualified in health care (on-line forums etc).

-If you have other questions that are not covered here, please contact us through the Contact Page.
+If you have other questions that are not covered on our FAQ page, please contact us through the Contact Page.
 Please understand that we cannot offer professional medical advice.